 Elijah’s distant future kept popping into my mind.
 All of these thoughts made me feel terrible y’all.
 I couldn’t believe that I had brought all of this pain to my baby.
 Now, I know this is a bit dramatic.
 But, that’s what mom guilt will do to you!

 Then, during the beginning of the breakup when I would drop Elijah off with his dad, he would cry (like a baby) when I left him.
 I swear I wanted to turn back multiple times and take my baby back home with me.
 I’ve experienced this same feeling when dropping him off at daycare.
 He would cry and attempt to follow me out of the room, yet I knew that I had to leave him there so that I could get to work.
 But a few times I wanted to go back and get him from there as well.
+It hasn’t really gotten any better, if I’m being honest.

-It’s been about three years since our breakup, and Elijah is just now getting to the point where he doesn’t cry when I drop him off with his dad.
-He’s also better with his drop offs at daycare as well.
-However, the guilt really never ends.
+The guilt really never ends.
 If it isn’t one thing, it’s another.
 Whether it’s disciplining your child, getting shots at the doctors office, going back to work and leaving your baby with strangers, etc., I think moms will feel some sort of guilt for the majority of their child’s life.

 Yet, we have to find a way to deal with the guilt, so that we can provide our children with everything they need to be excellent, upstanding human beings.
 I also spoke with other parents to see how they handle those moments when they feel “mom guilt” or when they just feel like a bad parent.
 Here are 5 tips that I came up with.